Lampetis fastuosa

 Lampetis fastuosa is a jewel beetle of the family Buprestidae.

 Description

 Lampetis fastuosa can reach a length of 20–25 mm.
-The basic colour is bright metallic bluish green.
+The basic colour is bright metallic bluish green which unlike leaves does not reflect in the near-infrared.
 The head is rugose and the elytra are convex, with rows of distinct punctations.
 This species is considered a destructive insect.
 In India it defoliates the young shoots and gnaws the bark of Acacia nilotica and Acacia catechu (Mimosaceae).

 Distribution

 This species can be found in southern India.